pmsoltani/Shamsi-calendar/README.md

 	 `FileNameJoin[{$UserBaseDirectory,"Applications"}]`
 3. Use the command `Needs["Shamsi`"]` to load the package.

 For 1-time uses, you can first Import the “Shamsi.wl” file and then use the `Needs` command to load the package.

 ## Compatibility
-The package uses the built-in functions `DatePlus` and `DateDifference` which were both introduced in Mathematica v6 and were updated in v10.
+The package uses functions like `CalendarConvert` which are newly added to the language; so the minimum version is v10.
+You can use v1.0 of this package (which has limited functionality), if you don't have the new Mathematica.

-The package itself is developed using Mathematica v11 on macOS.
+This package is developed using Mathematica v11 on macOS.

 ## Contributions
 Any thoughts, suggestions, contributions are welcome.
 The functions need to be optimized for speed & error checking.
 Additional options and messages are also important.